scrubware/startup/README.md

 ### Key features

-- User sharing of jokes, one-liners, and more.
-- User voting on user-posted items.
+- Users will be able to log in to an account securely.
+- Accounts will be connected to a username and a history of all the user's posts.
+- Posts will be able to be viewed in an infinite-scroll format.
+- Users will be able to vote on other users' posted "zingers" (jokes).
-- Showcase for the highest scoring jokes each day, week, and month.
+- Users will also be able to view a showcase of the highest-scoring jokes each day, week, and month.
+- All userdata will be saved to a database upon closing the app.
+- Administrators will be able to remove jokes deemed inappropriate.

 ### Technologies